Leo-Corporation/LeoCorp-Docs/Liens/Suites/Suite Tooly/README.md

+# End of support
+We are no longer supporting "Suite Tooly", so this folder won't be maintained anymore.
 # Introduction
 This folder countains the various files that are needed for the update system and the installation process of Suite Tooly.
 # Warning